-As we continue to navigate the ongoing COVID-19 outbreak, states are preparing for opening businesses and public buildings back up.
+As we continue to navigate the ongoing COVID-19 outbreak, some states are preparing for re-opening schools.
 As such, new strategies will need to be applied to accommodate social distancing.
-Nowhere will that be more important than in schools.
-With so many children and teachers in one place, ensuring that all precautions are in place before opening is paramount.
+With so many children and teachers in one place, ensuring that all precautions are in place before opening is critical.
 Here are some tips with help from the Centers for Disease Control and Prevention (CDC) on how to adapt your classroom layout to maximize social distancing.

 First and foremost, school administrators should be working together with their local health departments to plan and prepare to prevent and slow the spread of COVID-19 within schools.
 That includes reviewing, updating, and implementing emergency operations plans.

 To best promote social distancing, teachers should space desks as far apart as possible.
 Also, desks should all be positioned to face the same direction to prevent face-to-face contact between students.
 This helps reduce transmission caused by virus-containing droplets.
 Per the CDC, administrators should be encouraged to think creatively about all opportunities to increase the physical space between students.
 There are products such as safety shields, which can create a safe barrier between teachers and students.
 Also, social distancing and hygiene mats are available to clearly mark how far students should stand apart from each other, for example if they have to line up.

 Cloth Face Coverings and Other PPE